Joe McIntyre (Coronation Street): Storylines

 Over the next few months, Joe slowly begins to get his life back on track.
 His relationship with Gail and her family becomes stronger and after securing a job at a hardware store, he buys a boat.
 He even starts getting on better with David after they bond during a fishing trip and one evening in November, Joe surprises Gail with a meal and champagne on the back of the boat.
 He proposes to her, which she delightfully accepts as fireworks set off.
 David learns about the engagement and although him and Gail's mother, Audrey Roberts (Sue Nicholls), aren't happy at first, they eventually decide to let Joe and Gail be happy.

 The next morning, Joe dances around the house, happier than ever.
 After taking Gail to work, Joe arrives home and is greeted by a man called Rick Neelan (Greg Wood).
 Rick reveals that he's a loan shark and informs a stunned Joe that he's £9,000 in debt.
 He explains that he bought the loan that Joe took out in March for the bathroom job and that it has risen from interest.
 Joe has to give up his van to pay up £5,000 on the debt.
 Joe is further dismayed when the hardware store shuts down, meaning he's out of work.
 Panicking, he is forced to confess to Gail about his problem, though he lies that he owes money to a bank instead of a loan shark.
 Gail suggests they sell the house, pay his debts and use the rest of the money for a flat and the wedding.
 David doesn't like this and tells Audrey about it, who is angry at Gail.
-When Audrey can't get through to her, she later contacts her grandson Nick (Ben Price) to talk some sense into Gail.
+When Audrey can't get through to her, she later contacts her other son Nick (Ben Price) to talk some sense into Gail.
 However, when Nick meets Joe, the two of them get along and Nick tells Gail he is pleased for them both.
 Just before Christmas, Gail discovers that an offer has been made on the house, leaving Joe delighted.
 He is alarmed, however, when Nick tries to dissuade Gail since the offer is lower than expected but eventually Gail decides to accept it.

 After New Year, Gail receives a call telling her that the sale has fallen through.
 Gail is disappointed whilst Joe quietly reacts with horror.
 Needing urgent cash, Joe asks Peter Barlow (Chris Gascoyne) if he can help with the plumbing of his new bar which Peter agrees to in principle, reminding Joe that the bar isn't likely to open for months.
 He is shocked when Joe asks for an advance for materials and sends Joe packing.
 Reluctantly, Joe asks to borrows £4,000 from Gail's father Ted Page (Michael Byrne), lying that it's a deposit for a flat.
 He then uses it to pay back Rick and they both agree that they end their acquaintances.